Duplex · Triplex · Fourplex · Plexes and small income properties

 report looks like.

 Every inspection comes as a clear PDF report with photos, plain-language findings, and priority-ranked recommendations.
-Request a representative sample to review the report format before booking.
+View a representative sample to review the report format before booking.

-Request a sample report
+View a sample report

+Every unit counts.
+Every system too.
+Schedule a plex inspection to help prioritize your decisions, follow-ups, or major planned work.
 Available 7 days a week.
 Report organized by unit.
 InterNACHI certified.
 IBC Network.

 📞 (514) 802-7215 Book my inspection →